lamhq/tech-notes/pages/devops/aws/networking/dns/1-dns-basic.md

 Example: `.co.uk`, `.co` is the second level, the top level is `.uk`.

 Top-level domain names are controlled by the Internet Assigned Numbers Authority (IANA) in a root [zone database](http://www.iana.org/domains/root/db), a database of all available top-level domains.

+## Naked domains

+A naked domain is a domain name that does not include a subdomain such as `www`.
+For example, if your website is hosted at `example.com`, then `example.com` is the naked domain.

+Naked domains are often used for the root domain of a website, while subdomains are used for specific pages or sections of the website

 ## Domain Registrars